devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-12-02/happy.md

 Required features:
   - the function will initiate TCP connect to the first IP address in the list
   - if the first connection is not successful within the `timeout` (say 300 ms), next AF in the list is tried
+  - for the next iterations it will stick to the AF
   - if none of the connects were successful, -1 is returned
   - (for debugging) after max 1/10th of the timeout value the state of the connections is printed: